smart-data-models/dataModel.CPSV-AP/PublicService/doc/spec_IT.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     spatial:
-      description: 'The possible values for this property are provided as a controlled vocabulary (MDR Continents Named Authority List , MDR Countries Named Authority List, MDR Places Named Authority List, Geonames: http://sws.geonames.org).'
+      description: 'The possible values for this property are provided as a controlled vocabulary (MDR Continents Named Authority List , MDR Countries Named Authority List, MDR Places Named Authority List, Geonames: http://sws.geonames.org)'
       items:
         type: string
       type: array